epinowcast/epinowcast/README.md

-In this quick start we use COVID-19 hospitalisations by date of positive test in Germany available up to the 1st of October 2021 to demonstrate the specification and fitting of a simple nowcasting model using `{epinowcast}`.Examples using more complex models are available in the package vignettes and in the papers linked to in the literature vignette.
+In this quick start we use COVID-19 hospitalisations by date of positive test in Germany available up to the 1st of October 2021 to demonstrate the specification and fitting of a simple nowcasting model using `epinowcast`.Examples using more complex models are available in the package vignettes and in the papers linked to in the literature vignette.